eclipse-archived/smarthome/docs/documentation/index.md

 Besides the runtime framework and implementation, the Eclipse SmartHome projects also provides different kinds of tools and samples:

-* Extension for VS code for editing configuration models and rules.
-These provide full IDE support, such as content assist and syntax validation.
+* Language Server Protocol (LSP) support for content assist and syntax validation.
+This may be used by solutions to provide full IDE support for editing configuration models and rules.
 * Maven archetypes to easily create skeletons for extensions
 * Demo packaging with other Eclipse IoT projects